Narzgul/Narzgul/README.md

 ### 👋 Hi, I’m Narzgul!
-- 👀 I’m interested in Minecraft Plugins and Mods, Java, Python, Futter and everything else in CS and IT
+- 👀 I’m interested in Minecraft Plugins and Mods, Java, Python, Flutter and everything else in CS and IT
 - 📫 How to reach me: Narzgul#1335 on Discord
 - I use: IntelliJ, PyCharm, VS Code and Vim